0xbiju/0xbiju.github.io/docs/faq.md

 ### How AL?

-Hop into the discord and earn Pokiecoins to buy your Allowlist.
-We'll also have events, raffles, and giveaways and you will have opportunities to win the allow list role through one of those.
+Hop into the [discord](https://discord.gg/Yv4Ffh42mw) and earn Pokiecoins to buy your Allowlist.
+We'll also have events, raffles, and giveaways to win Allowlist as well.